 Hungarian Grand Prix

 Lewis Hamilton ran the show from start to finish, nobody could touch him or the outrageous technological marvel Mercedes have designed to sit beneath him.

 The car is untouchable, in the right hands, though Max Verstappen produced an epic display in the Red Bull to fend off Valtteri Bottas in the final laps.

 British Grand Prix

-As far as races go, the British Grand Prix was not a classic.
+As far as races go, the British Grand Prix was not a classic… for 70 laps of it.
 Two smashes in the early stages saw most of the opening third of the race backed up behind the safety car.